canonical/checkbox/docs/tutorial/using-checkbox/basic-remote.rst

     checkbox.checkbox-cli remote 127.0.0.1

-Select the *TODO* test plan, leave all the jobs selected, and press ``T`` to start the testing session.
+Select the "Checkbox Base Tutorial" test plan, leave all the jobs selected, and press ``T`` to start the testing session.

 Now, while the tests are being executed by the agent, press ``Ctrl+C`` on the controller.
 You should see a screen like this: